Kathmandu & Nagarkot Tour

 What's Included

-• All transfers as per itinerary in a comfortable vehicle
+• All necessary airport transfers as per the itinerary

-• English-speaking guide during sightseeing tours
+• Services of a local English-speaking guide during sightseeing

-• All applicable government taxes
+• All applicable government taxes and service charges

 Not Included